-- 13. During the year under review, the general health of the force was worse than during the previous year, the percentage of admission into hospitals having risen from 47'2 last year to 49'4.
+13. During the yoar under review, the general health of the force was Health of the force. from 47'2 last year to 49'4.
 This is attributable to heavy rains and a big inundation, which induced malaria, to plague, and to the high prices of commodities.
-The number of deaths in the force also rose from 90 in 1916 to 97. - of the drain of men for military service, but principally because wages elsewhere are much higher than in Government service.
+The number of deaths in the force also rose from 90 in 1916 to 97.

+14. Recruitment still continues to be a serious problem partly on account of the drain of men for military service, but Recruitment. principally because wages elsewhere are much higher than in Government service.
 The number of vacancies in 1917 stood at 364 as against 208 in 1916 and this is the largest number during the quinquennium.
 Except in Karachi, Upper Sind Frontier, and the Riverain force, the number of vacancies has increased considerably in all the districts in Sind.
 In Karachi the special local allowances reduced the vacancies from 71 in 1916 to 18 in 1917.
 In Sukkur and Upper Sind Frontier there was little difference but in Hyderabad the vacancies had increased from 9 to 72, in Larkana from 19 to 68, in Thar and Parkar from 42 to 78, and in Nawabshah from 6 to 38.
 The lesson was clear to all.
 If policemen are paid a living wage in fair competition with the labour market recruits will be forthcoming, but the glamour of Government service is not sufficient to cover an insufficient pay.
 The number of resignations in the year under report was 863 as against 513.
 The war allowance sanctioned for all constables and half the number of head constables in the Rs.
-15, 20, 25 grades will afford temporary relief, but no permanent improvement can be expected until a thorough reorganisation on the lines suggested by the Commissioner in his report No. 13 of 9th January 1918 is adopted. - 15.
-The Commissioner observes that owing to want of contractors and rise in prices of materials, the Public Works Department have had to surrender nearly Rs.
-35,000 from the Major and Minor Works grants.
-The construction of quarters for constabulary is necessary if recruits of a proper stamp are to be attracted.
+15, 20, 25 grades will afford temporary relief, but no permanent improvement can be expected until a thorough reorganisation on the lines suggested by the Commissioner in his report No. 13 of 9th January 1918 is adopted.